‘Breaking Bad’ fans discover Albuquerque

 Self-guided location map

-The Albuquerque Convention and Visitors Bureau has compiled a snapshot of film locations along with nearby attractions to help visitors discover what Albuquerque is really about: 300+ years of history, diverse arts and culture, delectable New Mexican cuisine, spectacular weather and abundant outdoor recreation opportunities.
+The Visit Albuquerque has compiled a snapshot of film locations along with nearby attractions to help visitors discover what Albuquerque is really about: 300+ years of history, diverse arts and culture, delectable New Mexican cuisine, spectacular weather and abundant outdoor recreation opportunities.

 The self-guided interactive map helps visitors explore a variety of Breaking Bad film locations in tandem with Albuquerque attractions.
 The map is easy to navigate and offers more than a carwash or burrito restaurant for those that want to see the film locations firsthand, but also discover what the city is about.